elasticio/elasticio.github.io/content/_components/jdbc/actions.md

 {% include img.html max-width="100%" url="img/select-query-2.png" title="Select Query" %}

 Dropdown **Emit Behaviour** contains following possible options:
- * Fetch all - a single message with an array `results` containing all the objects (rows) will be emitted
+ * Fetch all - a single message with an array `results` containing all the objects (rows) will be emitted.
- * Emit Individually - multiple messages (one message per one row) will be emitted
+ * Emit Individually - multiple messages (one message per one row) will be emitted.
  * Expect Single - a single message with one result row will be emitted.
 If more than one row is returned the error will be thrown.
 A boolean input "Allow Zero Results" (defaults to `false`) appears at input metadata.
 If `false` - error will be thrown, else - the empty object will be emitted.

 {% include img.html max-width="100%" url="img/select-query-3.png" title="Select Query" %}